Nirav Modi: Career

-After moving to India in 1989 and training in all aspects of the diamond trading business, Modi founded Firestar in 1999 (formerly known as Firestone), a diamond sourcing and trading company.
+After returning to India in 1989 and training in all aspects of the diamond trading business, Modi founded Firestar in 1999 (formerly known as Firestone), a diamond sourcing and trading company.
 Firestar is the exclusive distributor of Rio Tinto’s Argyle pink diamonds in India.

 In 2002, his company started manufacturing jewellery on a contract basis.
 He acquired Frederick Goldman in 2005, and Sandberg & Sikorski and A.Jaffe in 2007 in the USA.

 In 2008, a close friend asked Modi to make a pair of earrings, after which he created the brand.
 In 2010, he launched a diamond store bearing his name in New Delhi's Defence Colony, followed by one in Mumbai's Kala Ghoda.
 17 other store openings followed across the world.
-Modi launched globally with boutiques in New York City and Hong Kong in 2015, followed by two other boutiques opened in Hong Kong in 2016 and one in MGM Macau in 2016.
+Modi launched globally with boutiques in New York City and Hong Kong in 2015, followed by two other boutiques in Hong Kong in 2016 and one in MGM Macau in 2016.

 He became well known after he designed his "Golconda Lotus Necklace" with an old, 12-carat, pear-shaped diamond as a centerpiece in 2010.
 The diamond had been previously sold in the 1960s; Modi repolished it.
 The necklace featured a lattice of white and pink diamonds.
 It was included on the cover of Christie’s catalogue in Hong Kong and was auctioned for US$3.6 million in 2010.

 In 2012, another Modi necklace, the Riviere of Perfection, was sold at Sotheby’s Hong Kong auction.
 This necklace featured 36 flawless white diamonds and weighed a total of 88.88 carats.